-Such relief of instructional and non-instructional duties will be reviewed annually by the departmental chairperson with the Vice President for Academic Affairs to determine whether any changes in the amount of relief are appropriate.
+Such relief of instructional and non-instructional duties will be reviewed annually by the departmental chairperson and dean/associate dean with the Vice President for Academic Affairs to determine whether any changes in the amount of relief are appropriate.
 This will ordinarily take place during January.

-Individual programs within departments may be sufficiently complex to merit the appointment of program directors to oversee them; such appointments will be made at the discretion of the departmental chairperson and the Vice President for Academic Affairs.
-Graduate programs merit such directors and selected undergraduate degree programs of sufficient size and complexity, including required external liaisons, will also be assigned such directors, who will receive relief from instructional duties.
+Individual programs within departments may be sufficiently complex to merit the appointment of program directors to oversee them; such appointments will be made at the discretion of the departmental chairperson and the dean/associate dean.
+Graduate programs merit such directors and selected undergraduate degree programs of sufficient size and complexity, including required external liaisons, may also be assigned such directors, who may receive relief from instructional duties.

-1.3.2.4.8.2 Procedures for Selecting Department Chairpersons
+1.3.2.4.3.2 Procedures for Selecting Department Chairpersons

-Departmental chairpersons serve at the discretion of the Vice President for Academic Affairs upon the recommendation of their fulltime departmental colleagues.
+Departmental chairpersons serve at the discretion of the Dean upon the recommendation of their fulltime departmental colleagues.
 Normally, the term of service for a departmental chairperson is four years.
 However, extraordinary circumstances (e.g., ill health, family circumstances) may require that a departmental chairperson relinquish his/her duties before the end of the term.
-By the same token, circumstances may present themselves that would require the departmental chairperson to step down at the request of the Vice President for Academic Affairs.
+By the same token, circumstances may present themselves that would require the departmental chairperson to step down at the request of the Dean or Vice President for Academic Affairs.
 Departmental chairpersons may serve more than one consecutive term of service.
-When a dean also serves as the departmental chairpersons of their respective units, their term of service is not limited as indicated above.
+A dean or associate dean may also serve as the departmental chairpersons of their respective units, in which case their term of service is not limited as indicated above.

-During the fall semester of the departmental chairperson's fourth year of service, the Vice President for Academic Affairs will meet with all fulltime members of the department as a group to discuss the term of the departmental chairperson in that role.
-Faculty members may also request an individual meeting with the Vice President for Academic Affairs if they wish.
-The Vice President for Academic Affairs will also meet with departmental staff in a separate meeting.
-If the departmental chairperson has indicated that he/she no longer wishes to serve in this capacity, the Vice President for Academic Affairs will talk with all fulltime members of the department about the willingness of others to assume this leadership role.
+During the fall semester of the departmental chairperson's fourth year of service, the Dean or associate dean will meet with all fulltime members of the department as a group to discuss the term of the departmental chairperson in that role.
+Faculty members may also request an individual meeting with the Dean if they wish.
+The Dean or associate dean will also meet with departmental staff in a separate meeting.
+If the departmental chairperson has indicated that he/she no longer wishes to serve in this capacity, the Dean or associate dean will talk with all fulltime members of the department about the willingness of others to assume this leadership role.

 Departmental chairpersons will be evaluated by their fulltime faculty on an annual basis.
-The Vice President for Academic Affairs will discuss these evaluations with the chairperson as part of his/her annual review
+The Dean or associate dean will discuss these evaluations with the chairperson as part of his/her annual review.